LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D1-IntroToJS.md

   We use this JavaScript keyword to *declare* a variable.
 Declaring a variable means announcing to JavaScript that this is a new variable that we will be using.
   (Later we'll learn to use `let` to declare variables).
 - `prompt`
-  A function built into JavaScript that pops up a dialog box that displays a message and lets the user enter some input.
+  A function built into JavaScript that pops up a dialog box that displays a message on the web page and lets the user enter some input.
 - `=`
   The *assignment operator*.
 It takes the information (in this case a name) coming from the prompt on the right and puts it into the variable on the left.
-Note that in computer programming, the direction information flows with the `=` symbol is the opposite of algebra.
+  **Note**: in computer programming, the direction information flows with the `=` symbol is the opposite of algebra.

 # Course Tour